Soft-Masked Diffusion Language Models: Related Works

-\paragraph{Efficiency improvements of MDLMs} Improving the efficiency of MDLMs is an active area of research. dLLM-Cache~\citep{liu_dllm-cache_2025} introduces caching to MDLMs, maintaining a slow, almost static cache for prompts and a dynamic, fast cache for the responses.
-This can result in an up to 9$\times$ speedup for long prompts at iso-accuracy.
-Semi-autoregressive generation via block diffusion~\citep{arriola_block_2024, nie_large_2025}, optionally combined with caching~\citep{wu_fast-dllm_2025}, offers speedups but compromises full bidirectionality.
+\paragraph{Efficiency improvements of MDLMs} dLLM-Cache~\citep{liu_dllmcache_2025} introduces caching to MDLMs, maintaining an almost static cache for prompts and a dynamic cache for the responses.
+This yields a speedup of up to 9$\times$ for long prompts at iso-accuracy.
+Semi-autoregressive generation via block diffusion~\citep{arriola_block_2024, nie_large_2025}, optionally combined with caching~\citep{wu_fastdllm_2026}, offers speedups but compromises full bidirectionality.
 NFE efficiency and generation quality have also been improved through dynamic unmasking strategies~\citep{jin_thinking_2025, wei_accelerating_2025, wang_remasking_2025}, which adapt the masking schedule during decoding.
-These techniques are complementary to our SM approach and can be readily integrated, as we have already demonstrated by integrating ReMDM~\citep{wang_remasking_2025} and Fast-dLLM~\citep{wu_fast-dllm_2025} with SM.
+These techniques are complementary to our SM approach and can be readily integrated, as we have already demonstrated by integrating ReMDM~\citep{wang_remasking_2025} and Fast-dLLM~\citep{wu_fastdllm_2026} with SM.

+\paragraph{Concurrent works} Concurrently with the development of SM, several other works~\citep{zheng_continuously_2026, pynadath_candi_2025, jo_loopholing_2026, zhou_coevolutionary_2025, shariatian_latent_2025, ma_dinfer_2025} sought to address information loss in MDLMs.
+Appendix~\ref{app:concurrent} provides an elaborate discussion and comparison, demonstrating that SM achieves superior language modeling performance where such comparisons are feasible.